 The Carli Creek project is a 15-acre water quality facility along the Clackamas River.
-This project reduces surface water pollutants originating from the surrounding industrial area.
+The project reduces surface water pollutants originating from the surrounding industrial area.

 - E. coli

-The project includes the construction of channels, ponds, wetlands, and permeable berms to treat stormwater and filter pollutants before the runoff enters the Clackamas River.
+The project includes the construction of channels, ponds, wetlands, and permeable berms to treat stormwater, filtering pollutants before the runoff enters the Clackamas River.

-The project also includes erosion control and habitat structures for the benefit of fish and aquatic wildlife.
+The project includes erosion control and habitat structures for the benefit of fish and aquatic wildlife.

 - a meandering channel with pools in and along nearly 1,700 linear feet of Carli Creek